Thank you for your interest in adopting an animal from CSHS!

 What is the adoption process like?

 Our adoption advocates will contact you within 2 business days to schedule a phone interview.
 If you are approved to adopt, the adoption advocate will forward your approved application to the foster home, Cat Adoption Center, or retail partner location.
-We will schedule a “meet and greet” if you have not yet met the pet.
+If you have not met the pet, we will schedule a “meet and greet”.
 CSHS will conduct same day adoptions whenever possible.
 Some exceptions may apply to this.

 What are your adoption fees?

-Adoption fees may vary – the animal you are interested in will have their adoption fee posted on their page.
+Adoption fees may vary – the animals will have their adoption fee posted on their page.
 In addition to the adoption fee posted, Minnesota state sales tax will be collected.
 For your security and ours, only debit and credit card payments will be accepted for adoption fees.

 What is included in the adoption fee?

 CSHS animals are brought up to date on the following preventative care before adoptions are finalized (as age appropriate):

 Intake exam (includes Capstar, Frontline, Heartguard, Panacur, and other preventatives as needed)